JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

   All `import` statements in a [Kotlin DSL](kotlin-dsl.md) code no longer include the DSL version specification.
 Instead, the version is determined automatically based on the current server's version.
   This change affects how a DSL code appears in the _View as Code_ mode in TeamCity and removes irrelevant suggestions when writing `import` statements manually in an IDE.
 It concerns only newly created projects — the syntax of existing projects is supported for compatibility.
   {product="tc"}

+[//]: # (Changes from 2022.04)

+## Limiting running builds per branch

+Starting TeamCity 2022.4, you can [limit the number of simultaneously running builds per branch](configuring-general-settings.md#limit-number-of-simultaneously-running-builds).

+## Integration with GitLab issues

+Starting from this version, TeamCity supports [GitLab issues](gitlab.md) out of the box.

+## User Interface improvements

+Version 2022.04 brings the following TeamCity UI improvements:

+* **Improvements to the [Changes page](viewing-user-changes-in-builds.md)** in the experimental UI: new filters provide flexible search options allowing to sort changes by comment (commit message), by path to the changed file, and by revision number.

 ## Other updates
 {product="tcc"}